- Student Attendance

 - Public Safety Policies & Procedures

-Students are expected to be present for all scheduled class meetings and should be held responsible for any work missed as a result of absences or tardiness.
+Students are expected to be present for all scheduled class meetings and will be held responsible for any work missed as a result of absences or tardiness.

-For online/remote learning, a student must demonstrate ongoing participation in the Learning Management System (Blackboard).
+For online/remote learning, a student must demonstrate ongoing participation in the Learning Management System (Brightspace).